strs1byn99/WeChat-Mini-Program/README.md

 # WeAlumni

-This project is managed by &nbsp;&nbsp;&nbsp;&nbsp;Information Technology Support (Dept.)
+This project is managed by
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;Information Technology Support (Dept.)
-&nbsp;&nbsp;&nbsp;&nbsp;Chinese Alumni Association
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;Chinese Alumni Association
-&nbsp;&nbsp;&nbsp;&nbsp;University of California, Santa Cruz
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;University of California, Santa Cruz

-The UCSC-CAA(UC Santa Cruz - Chinese Alumni Association) owns its all copyrights.
+<br/><br/>The UCSC-CAA(UC Santa Cruz - Chinese Alumni Association) owns its all copyrights.
-&nbsp;&nbsp;&nbsp;&nbsp;caa@ucsc.edu
+<br/>&nbsp;&nbsp;&nbsp;&nbsp;caa@ucsc.edu
-© 2020 UC Santa Cruz - CAA.
+<br/>©2020 UC Santa Cruz - CAA.
 All Rights Reserved.

 ## Brief Introduction

 WeAlumni is a [WeChat mini program](open.wechat.com/cgi-bin/newreadtemplate?t=overseas_open/docs/mini-programs/design).
-WeAlumni is designed to help Chinese alumnus of UC Santa Cruz to maintain connections based on WeChat, the most popular social communication application.
+<br/>WeAlumni is designed to help Chinese alumnus of UC Santa Cruz to maintain connections based on WeChat, the most popular social communication application in Chinese community.

-If you'd like to leave a feedback or any other comments that you'd like to share, please contact either PM or our organization.
+<br/><br/>If you'd like to leave a feedback or any other comments that you'd like to share, please contact either the IT manager or our organization.

 ## Development Team